Cancer Research UK logo.

 About the stages and grades of ovarian cancer

-The stage of a cancer tells you how big it is and if it has spread.
+The stage of ovarian cancer tells you how big it is and if it has spread.
 The grade means how abnormal the cells look under a microscope.
-The stage and grade help your doctor decide which treatment you need.
+These help your doctor decide which treatment you need.

 Staging ovarian cancer